Loaded with a bunch of health benefits, having spinach in your garden is worth it.

 Is It Safe to Eat Spinach with White Spots?

-- White spots are indicative of the fact that your plant has been attacked by parasites or fungus.
+- White spots are indicative of the fact that parasites or fungi have attacked your plant.

-- By washing the leaves the spots might become less visible, but it does not change the fact that the spinach leaves have been attacked by parasites and that the parasites are still present on the leaves.
+- Washing the leaves might make the spots less visible, but it does not change the fact that the spinach leaves have been attacked by parasites still present on the leaves.

-- Such plants should not be consumed in any situation as these are infected by parasites and consuming them, raw or after steaming, can also infect you and prove to be detrimental to your health.
+- Such plants should not be consumed in any situation as they are infected by parasites, and consuming them, raw or after steaming, can also infect you and harm your health.

 Other Spinach Related articles: